-Video Production applies the technical skills learned in Audio Video Production Fundamentals by allowing students to orchestrate projects from setting the objectives to the post-production evaluation.
-The subject of the presentation may be determined in a number of ways, but must address an authentic need.
-The complexity of the presentation is not the focus of the course, but the experience of the entire process in, to include planning the presentation, setting up the studio (if applies), acting as videographer and editor to make it fluid and seamless.
-Counts toward AHS Fine Arts graduation requirement
+In Projects, students create a project from setting the objective to post-production evaluation.
+The subject of the presentation may be chosen by the student, but must address an authentic need.
+The complexity of the presentation is not the focus of the course, but the execution of the entire process, including planning the presentation, setting up the studio (if applies), acting as videographer and editor to make the project fluid and seamless.
+Projects may include: videos for Ch14AEC, videos for Yo-Tube (our yearbook on YouTube), storytelling and animation.